Amazon KDP Select has many benefits, but all at the cost of exclusivity

 I suppose the first question you might ask, is why have I exited so many times.
 Good question.

-My ebook sales have always increased during the first 6 months of KDP Select enrolment, and then sales fade away to a trickle.
+My ebook sales have always increased during the first 6 months of KDP Select enrollment, and then sales fade away to a trickle.
 If this had happened only once, I would have explained it away as being a problem with a book.
-But I have seen this happen over and over again, as I have moved fifteen titles in and out of KDP Select.
+But I have seen this happen over and over again, as I have moved eighteen titles in and out of KDP Select.

 However, Amazon needs to reward writers for handing over exclusivity.
 So, the deal seems to be that Amazon hands out the reward of increased sales, but only for so long.
 My experience tells me that Amazon’s marketing algorithms stop working in your favour after five or six months.